Creating a Career Development Plan: Tips and Strategies

 - Specific tasks to help self-development

-- Publishing and books that are relevant to your industry and provide greater knowledge
+- Publishing and books that are relevant to your field that offer greater knowledge

 Implement Your Plan